 As treatment progresses and your body becomes stronger and now has the resources to deal with immune challenges, any old imbalances or unresolved infections may come to fore, resulting in a temporary worsening of symptoms (or cold/flu-like symptoms, that indicate the newly-heightened activity of the immune system).
 This can be a positive sign that your body is becoming more resilient: after all, an exhausted immune system can’t put up much of a fight in the way of fever or mucus.
 If this occurs during your treatment process, it is likely that your herbal medicine will need to be modified to reflect the new state of your body: please contact your practitioner to discuss this.

-When performed by a registered Chinese Medicine practitioner, acupuncture is inherently safe.
+When performed by a well-trained individual, acupuncture is inherently safe.
 While acupuncture is generally painless (or involves only minimal sensation), occasionally a surface capillary may be grazed, causing a small bruise over the acupuncture point.

 Cupping and Gua Sha do not have side effects as such, but in most cases will leave a temporary, painless, bruise-like mark on the skin.
 As these therapies aim to promote circulation and resolve obstruction, the worse the tension or “stuckness” in the area, the more pronounced the marks will be.
 These marks have actually become a bit of style statement since Gwyneth Paltrow stepped out on the red carpet sporting the telltale marks, and were also a hit at the Rio Olympics.
 However, if you have an upcoming special event and would prefer make a different kind of style statement, please let your practitioner know so that they can choose another treatment approach.